 It's electric because it uses an internal pickup (tranducer) to convert the vibrations of the strap into an electric signal just like an electric guitar.
 It's a percussion instrument because of the manner that it is played: by hitting the strap in various ways with you hands, fingers, face, etc..
 It's tuned because of the strap can be open-tuned to a particular key.
 It is also 'fretted' like a stand-up bass, allowing you to play percussive melody lines.

 This really depends on how you like to play.
 If you are just going to record, you can bypass the amp all together.
 The pickup is designed to catch a full range of frequencies and delivers a strong signal.
 A keyboard amp will take advantage of the frequency range the best, giving you the most choices.
-If you want to blow your windows out and scare the cat, a giant bass amp will do just fine.
+If you want to blow your windows out and freak-out the cat, a giant bass amp will do just fine.

 What about using electronic effects?